aidulcandra/wachan/README.md

                 - `row.title` - Title of the item on this row.
 Required.
                 - `row.description` - Description of the item.
                 - `row.header` - Header text of the item.
+    - `options.title` - Title for messages with buttons.
+    - `options.footer` - Footer for messages with buttons.
     - `options.contacts[]` - Array of contacts to send.
 Each item is a `contact`:
         - `contact.name` - The displayed name of the contact.
         - `contact.number` - The contact number (in string)